 To protect public health, DEP and the U.S. Environmental Protection Agency (EPA) require GWD to continually perform water quality testing.
 Continuous testing is performed on the WTP finished water for pH, chlorine residual, and turbidity.
-Daily testing is performed on the WTP finished water for iron and manganese.
-Monthly testing is performed at the wells, the finished water, and eight distribution system locations for bacteria, pH, and chlorine residual.
-Quarterly testing is performed at six locations for trihalomethanes (THMs) and haloacetic acids (HAA5) (disinfection byproducts (DBP) from chlorination).
+Daily testing is performed on WTP finished water for iron and manganese.
+Monthly testing is performed at the wells, the finished water, and 12 distribution system locations for bacteria, pH, and chlorine residual.
+Annual testing is performed at two locations for trihalomethanes (THMs) and haloacetic acids (HAA5) (disinfection byproducts (DBP) from chlorination).
 Annual testing is performed at the three schools, plus 20 homes throughout the distribution system for lead and copper.
-Annual testing is performed at the wells and the distribution system for 20 additional parameters (including heavy metals, sodium and nitrate).
-DEP requires additional sampling at lesser frequencies at the wells for 60 volatile organic compounds (pesticides, industrial solvents, and fuel components), 14 inorganic compounds (including sodium, arsenic, mercury and cyanide), synthetic organic compounds, and nitrite.
+Annual testing is performed at the wells and the finished water for heavy metals, alkalinity, hardness, etc. Annual testing is performed on the finished water for volatile organic compounds, which may be present from pesticides, industrial solvents, fuel components, etc.; and manganese, nitrate, perchlorate, and sodium.

 If GWD exceeds any safe drinking water standards, the public would be notified and steps would be taken to eliminate the problem by treating or removing the affected supply from service.